Kids Club After-School Program

 What is The Kids Club After-School Program?

 Kids Club staff members are employees of AISD.
 Kids Club programs are managed at each school by a Site Coordinator.
 Each Site Coordinator will work with the children and manage the day-to-day operations of the program.
 Adult assistants are hired to work with children and student assistants also support students according to specific site needs.

 Who May Participate In Kids Club?

 How Is the Program Staffed?

-The Allen ISD Community Services Department coordinates the entire Kids Club Program.
-This department handles child registration, staff employment, purchasing, staff training and curriculum development.
+The Allen ISD Community Services Department coordinates and manages all aspects of the Kids Club Program.

 What about Food and Snacks?

 Kids Club provides a snack for all participants.
-The cost of snacks is included in the monthly fee.
+The cost of snacks is included in the tuition fee.
 Children attending Kids Club on break days/holidays will be required to bring their own lunch.
 An afternoon snack will be provided.

 What Type of Activities Are Offered?

-The primary goal of Kids Club is to provide a safe, healthy, well-supervised, home-like environment for all children.
+The primary goal of Kids Club is to provide a safe and engaging environment for all children.
 Children are offered choices wherever possible to make the program relevant and fun for everyone.

-The Kids Club program provides opportunities for the child to be involved in self-directed activities, large gross motor activities in the gymnasium and outside, arts and crafts projects, independent reading, and homework time.
-Many of the Kids Club activities are planned by the children with guidance from the program staff.
-In this way, the program is less like school and more like home.
+The Kids Club program provides opportunities for the child to be involved in self-directed activities, large gross motor activities in the gymnasium and outside, arts and crafts projects, games, independent reading, and homework time.